NASCAR Xfinity Series at Road America: History

 The track held its first Xfinity event in 2010 after the Milwaukee Mile's race was moved to the track.
 Road America had held a Grand National (now NASCAR Cup Series) race in the 1956 that was won by Tim Flock.
 Carl Edwards won the inaugural 50-lap race, named the Bucyrus 200, after holding off Canadian road course ringers, Jacques Villeneuve and Ron Fellows.

 In 2011, the Bucyrus 200 was won by Reed Sorenson after a confusing series of events in which numerous drivers either crashed, were penalized, or ran out of gas.
 This was the first Xfinity Series race to require three green-white-checker finish attempts, extending the race to 57 laps.
 Michael McDowell was leading until he ran out of fuel on the first GWC-finish attempt, handing the lead to Justin Allgaier.
 A caution came out on the final lap which forced the race to end under yellow.
 Just after the yellow came out, Allgaier slowed down after running out of gas.
 When the dust settled, Ron Fellows appeared to have won the race, but, after a 10-minute delay, NASCAR determined that Fellows had made a pass on leader Reed Sorenson after a final-lap caution came out, handing the win to Sorenson and dropping Fellows to second.

 The next year, in the newly renamed Sargento 200, Brazilian Nelson Piquet Jr. won his first career race ahead of Michael McDowell and Ron Fellows.
 In 2013, the once again renamed Johnsonville Sausage 200 pole winner was A. J. Allmendinger.
 Allmendinger, Owen Kelly, and Billy Johnson all took turns leading, with Allmendinger leading the most at 29.
 Allmendinger would go on to win the race after eight caution flags waved and the race was extended to 55 laps due to two green-white-checker finish attempts.
 The race became memorable when road course ringer, Max Papis got furious with Billy Johnson for spinning him out twice; on pit road Papis slapped Johnson and walked off grinning.

 The race was renamed as the Gardner Denver 200 for 2014.

-In 2014 the race suffered rain, delaying the start by one hour.
+That year, the race suffered rain, delaying the start by one hour.
 Despite this, NASCAR had the cars put on rain tires and race in the rain for the first time since 2009 in Montreal's NNS event.
 Sam Hornish Jr. led over 25 laps and dominated.
 However Alex Tagliani controlled the second half of the race.
 When he was about to take the white flag, a yellow flag period began.
 Just after the caution came out, Tagliani ran out of gas and stalled at the start/finish line.
 Brendan Gaughan prevailed after holding off a charge from deep in the pack by Tagliani for his first NNS win.